Izabelak75/homepage/README.md

 # About Me Website

-This is my first personal website created as part of my learning journey in **Fundamentals of Web Development**.
+This is my first personal website created as part of my learning journey in **the fundamentals of Front-end Development**.
 It presents information about my **passions**, **favorite books**, and a small **JavaScript interaction** that I built myself.

 ---